$W$-Boson Mass Anomaly from a General $SU(2)_{L}$ Scalar Multiplet: Specific Examples

 where the term on the right-hand side of the last relation gives rise to the mass splitting among scalar components from $O_4$.
 However, according to Eq.~(\ref{real}), we have

 which leads to the following relations

 According to Eq.~(\ref{VanishingReal}), for any integer $J$, all the mass terms for $I\neq0$ are cancelled out while the $I=0$ mass term vanishes.
 Consequently, the $O_{4}$ term does not contribute to the mass splittings among scalars in the real multiplet.
-In the light of Eqs.~(\ref{T}) and (\ref{S}), this means that the model with a real multiplet cannot account for the $W$-boson mass anomaly due to the vanishing values of $T$ and $S$.
+In the light of Eqs.~(\ref{T}) and (\ref{S}), this means that the model with a real multiplet cannot account for the $W$-boson mass anomaly {at the one-loop level} due to the vanishing values of $T$ and $S$.

 Note that the case with a real scalar multiplet without its VEV is usually regarded as a natural DM candidate~\cite{Cirelli:2005uq,Cirelli:2009uv} since the neutral component can be the lightest one due to the one-loop mass corrections.
 The result shows that the minimal scalar DM cannot provide us with a viable solution to the $W$-mass anomaly.